-Dallas Mavericks Scores And Standings
+Dallas Mavericks' Standings

 Here are the updated NBA standings for the Dallas Mavericks and all NBA teams.
 In addition to wins and losses, points for (+), and points against are also listed.

-Bet On Dallas Mavericks Games
+Bet On Dallas Mavericks' Games

 You can share a piece of the Mavericks’ action by betting on them on the money line.
 This is the place to bet on a team straight.
-The NBA odds listed for each time are either a minus line (favorite) or plus line (underdog).
+The NBA odds listed for each time are either a minus line (favourite) or plus line (underdog).
 Minus lines indicate what you need to wager to win $100 and plus lines indicate how much you win when betting $100.
 For instance, -200 means you need to bet $200 to win $100 but +150 means you win $150 when you bet $100.

 New millennium stars: for the most part of their first twenty years, the Mavericks struggled.
-They had a brief period of success in the mid-eighties but for the most part have been a lottery team.
+They had a brief period of success in the mid-eighties but for the most part, have been a lottery team.
 Enter Mark Cuban in 2000 and after acquiring European superstar, Dirk Nowitzki, the team never looked back and made the playoffs in all but one season as they won two division titles and an NBA championship as of 2016.

 Texas triumvirate: the Mavericks have a rivalry with their Texan counterparts, the San Antonio Spurs and Houston Rockets.
 Since 2000, the Spurs and Mavs have met in the playoffs six times with the Spurs getting the better of the Mavs, four times.
 As for the Rockets, they’ve faced the Mavs twice in the playoffs and both have won one series apiece.
 Since the Southwest Division’s inception in 2004, only Texan teams have won the division with the exception of the 2007-2008 New Orleans Hornets.

 Mavericks’ spread: betting on the Mavs to win straight up can be tough hence playing the point spread is essential.
-This evens out the odds between favorite and underdog by allotting points for either team to “cover”.
-A favorite will have a minus number like -8.5 indicating they need to win by more than eight points while an underdog will have a plus number like +3.5 meaning the team can’t lose by more than three points.
+This evens out the odds between favourite and underdog by allotting points for either team to “cover”.
+A favourite will have a minus number like -8.5 indicating they need to win by more than eight points while an underdog will have a plus number like +3.5 meaning the team can’t lose by more than three points.